freeCodeCamp/guide/src/pages/svg/index.md

 ```
 The sample also includes a `version` attribute.
 The `version` attribute is optional but it is recommended for complaince with XML specifications.

-This sample won't display anything it merely established a viewport.
+This sample won't display anything, it merely established a viewport.
 You can add `height` and `width` attributes to set a display size for the viewport this essentially establishes a canvas for you to work in.

 With a viewport in place you can add basic graphics, text, and path elements.